-We will not share your details with a third party except where specifically authorised to do so on lawful grounds: your explicit consent; to perform a contract, to fulfil a legal obligation; to protect your vital interests; to carry our public tasks or for legitimate business purposes
+We will not share your details with a third party except where specifically authorised to do so on lawful grounds: your explicit consent; to perform a contract, to fulfil a legal obligation; to protect your vital interests; to carry out public tasks or for legitimate business purposes

 Retaining your data

-We will only retain your personal data for the period necessary to fulfil the purposes outlined in this Privacy Statement.
+We will only retain your personal data for the period necessary to fulfil the purposes outlined in this Privacy Notice.
 This may be up to 5 years, unless a longer retention period is required or permitted by law (which is typically the case in the context of our obligations under tax law).